 Be sure that you have set up all the pre-installation requirements before you install.
 The supported Helm versions are listed in the Supported platforms page.

 The following steps allow you to install CloudBees CI on modern cloud platforms with either HTTP or HTTPS support.
 By default, the CloudBees CI Helm chart uses HTTP.
 To use HTTPS, you must enable the TLS support and provide your TLS certificate before you install.
 If the certificate that you plan to use is near expiration, CloudBees recommends that you replace the certificate before you install CloudBees CI on modern cloud platforms.
-See Replacing an expired certificate for details.
+Refer to Replacing an expired certificate for details.

 The CloudBees CI on modern cloud platforms installation requires an NGINX Ingress Controller.
 If you do not already have a controller installed, you can install one when you install CloudBees CI on modern cloud platforms.